joeyverbeke/gradi-mediation/README.md

   uv run scripts/esp_audio_tester.py --port /dev/ttyACM0 play --input esp_mic_test.wav --target-rate 16000
   ```
   The helper script now performs the `READY`/`RESUME` handshake automatically and reads binary audio frames (`AUD0` headers) from the ESP stream.

+- **Presence gate** – run the session controller (or any serial client) with `--verbose-esp` and watch for `PRESENCE ON/OFF` while moving within ~30 cm of the radar.
+Audio frames only arrive while the sensor reports ON, and the controller logs `PresenceIdle` / `PresenceActive` transitions accordingly.
 - **Desktop VAD**
   ```bash
   uv run scripts/vad_test.py esp_mic_test.wav --aggressiveness 2